Dependent personality disorder: Psychodynamic Diagnostic Manual

 Introjective personality style is associated with problems in self-definition.

 Differential diagnosis

-There are similarities between individuals with dependent personality disorder and individuals with borderline personality disorder, in that they both have a fear of abandonment.
-Those with dependent personality disorder do not exhibit impulsive behaviour, unstable affect, and poor self-image experienced by those with borderline personality disorder, differentiating the two disorders.
+Similarities between individuals with dependent personality disorder and individuals with borderline personality disorder include having a fear of abandonment.
+Those with dependent personality disorder do not necessarily exhibit impulsive behaviour or unstable affect experienced by those with borderline personality disorder, differentiating the two disorders.

-Treatment

-People who have DPD are generally treated with psychotherapy.
-The main goal of this therapy is to make the individual more independent and help them form healthy relationships with the people around them.
-This is done by improving their self-esteem and confidence.

-Medication can be used to treat patients with depression or anxiety because of their DPD, but this does not treat the core problems caused by DPD.

 Epidemiology

 Based on a recent survey of 43,093 Americans, 0.49% of adults meet diagnostic criteria for DPD (National Epidemiologic Survey on Alcohol and Related Conditions; NESARC; Grant et al., 2004).

 Traits related to DPD, like most personality disorders, emerge in childhood or early adulthood.
 Findings from the NESArC study found that 18 to 29 year olds have a greater chance of developing DPD.
 DPD is more common among women compared to men as 0.6% of women have DPD compared to 0.4% of men.

 A 2004 twin study suggests a heritability of 0.81 for developing dependent personality disorder.
 Because of this, there is significant evidence that this disorder runs in families.

 Children and adolescents with a history of anxiety disorders and physical illnesses are more susceptible to acquiring this disorder.